 2. Remove Water Rings

-If you're one of those people prefer every guest to use a coaster, we totally get it.
+If you're one of those people who likes every guest to use a coaster, we totally get it.
 But as every hostess knows, people tend to forget — and if you're tired of wasting your breath, let them set their cups wherever and clean up later.
-By using a gentle rub of white, non-gel toothpaste and a soft microfiber cloth, you can easily remove water rings off of wood furniture.
+You can do this by gently scrubbing with white, non-gel toothpaste and a soft microfiber cloth to easily remove water rings off of wood furniture.
 But be careful: A heavy hand could damage the finish.

 3. Lighten Grout

-"Toothpaste is magic," says Adriane Richardson, co-author of the mommy blog One Lucy Pickle, who used it to bring her dark aged grout back to its original light gray color using a whitening toothpaste and a toothbrush.
+"Toothpaste is magic," says Adriane Richardson, co-author of the mommy blog One Lucy Pickle, who used whitening toothpaste and a toothbrush to bring her dark aged grout back to its original light gray color.
 It's that simple!
 Sure, it takes some grunt work, but if you're worried about getting tired, you can always use an electric toothbrush to speed up the process.
 (Just be sure to use a rag to wipe up the excess toothpaste mess as you go, because dried-up toothpaste is harder to clean up.)

 4. Shine Chrome

-Toothpaste has a gritty texture, which makes it perfect for shining chrome.
+Toothpaste can have a gritty texture, which makes it perfect for shining chrome.
 Just apply a dime-sized amount of regular, non-gel toothpaste to a damp cloth and rub the toothpaste onto the chrome.
 Don't lather it on; just give it a nice, thin, and even layer.
 Then buff the chrome clean with a dry cloth until it shines.
-This tip also works well on silverware.
+This tip also works well on rusty silverware.

 5. Remove Crayon From Walls